 g in 2014 as a mandatory requirement of her Yoga Teacher Training.
 Little did she know 3 years later she would come to love sitting in meditation, as much and maybe even more, than moving on her yoga mat.
 Stephanie practices and teaches many forms of meditation from mindfulness, to Zen Buddhist to Vipassana and somatic based practices.
 She is passionate about the union of mind-body practices that bring increased awareness (not to mention a host of other benefits) to all our inner and outer experiences.

 TeacherOliver began studying Buddhism and practicing mindfulness meditation in 2005.
 In 2007, he attended his first silent ten-day meditation retreat at Suan Mokh Buddhist Monastery in Thailand.
 Daily meditation practice, Buddhist study, and silent retreats have been a major part of his life ever since.
 He's a member of the Toronto groups Satipañña Insight Meditation and The Consciousness Explorers Club.
-Considering himself a lifelong student, he's completed programs with Satipañña Insight Meditation and The Barre Center for Buddhist Studies, and is currently part of a two-year Mindfulness Meditation Teacher Certification program through The Awareness Training Institute and Greater Good Science Center (UC Berkeley).
+Considering himself a lifelong student, he's completed programs with Satipañña Insight Meditation and The Barre Center for Buddhist Studies, and is a graduate of the Mindfulness Meditation Teacher Certification program through The Awareness Training Institute and Greater Good Science Center (UC Berkeley).
 His current focus is the mind-body relationship and unlocking the great potential available in their reconnection.
 Through sharing his love for meditation study and practice, he hopes others will discover a greater sense of ease, joy and contentment in their lives.

 Teacher, CEC Podcast co-hostTasha Schumann is a creator, community-builder, and explorer of the mind.
 A Juno-nominated recording artist (Tasha the Amazon), her work has been featured widely from HBO to Netflix, Comedy Central to video games, and she’s been profiled in places like Billboard Magazine, New York Magazine, and VICE.
 She's practiced and taught in the Indo-Tibetan traditions of Vajrayana, Dzogchen, Bön, and asana yoga for over a decade, she's a graduate of the University of Toronto’s Psychology Research program, and she holds certifications in several Western contemplative modalities, too.
 She gets really excited about helping creatives and adventurers explore the "WTF-IS-GOING-ON-HERE?!" of existence in as many ways as humanly possible - which (among other things) she does by teaching and mentoring emerging artists, hosting one of the most popular nature shows on YouTube (Floralogic/Animalogic), and co-hosting the new CEC Podcast, alongside Jeff Warren!